TommiPrami/OLEDBlackScreen/README.md

   - Hide: **Esc**-key
   - Shut Down/Close: **Alt+F4**, **Ctrl+X** and **Ctrl+C**
   - [Rest of the stuff into here]
-  - Double click to the tray icon will bring up settings screen (for now)
+  - Right click to the tray icon for menu (for settings etc)

 ### TODO:
 - ~~Make installer, needs tweaking~~